It's Christmas (No Angels album): Recording

+Artwork and visuals

+All visual material for It's Christmas was produced during the week of 11 August 2025, coinciding with the band's Still in Love with You – Summer 2025 festival tour.
+For the production, the band returned to Geller's Studio 61 in Kruft, where they spent three days recording interview segments, creating 24 individual clips for a social media Advent calendar and conducting a photo shoot for the album's promotional artwork.
+In addition, five videos were filmed during the same session, including official music videos for "I Still Believe", "Santa Claus Is Comin' to Town" and "It's Christmas" as well as two promotional clips for "Mary's Little Baby" and "Santa Baby".
+Direction and photography for the entire project were handled by Marcel Brell.

 Promotion

 Singles

 With their 25th anniversary approaching, the group revealed in October 2024 that the album's release was postponed beyond 2024 and would instead be preceded by Still in Love with You – Summer 2025, a festival tour in the summer of 2025.
 On October 3, 2025, No Angels announced via Instagram that their upcoming single "I Still Believe" was set for release on October 10.
 The band's first release in four years, the song was made available for pre-order across all platforms later that same day.
-On October 10, German television channel RTL and the band announced that the song was also serving as the theme for the 30th RTL-Spendenmarathon, an annual fundraising event organized by RTL's Wir helfen Kindern foundation since 1996.
+On October 10, German television channel RTL announced that the song was also serving as the theme for the 30th RTL-Spendenmarathon, an annual fundraising event organized by RTL's Wir helfen Kindern foundation since 1996.
 A music video for the song, directed by Marcel Brell, was premiered on 13 October 2025.
 On 3 November 2025, the band revealed that "Santa Claus Is Comin' to Town" would serve as the album's second single.
 An accompanying video, also directed by Brell, was released on November 7.
+On 23 November 2025, coinciding with the It's Christmas release event in Cologne, the music video for album's title track, again directed by Brell, was released.